learn-co-students/prework-videos-intro-to-tests-online-web-sp-000/README.md

 + Explain the importance of test automation in code
 + Use tests to guide the flow of developing an application
 + Explore the RSpec testing environment
-+ Use a pre-written test to determine what a method should do or return
++ Use a pre-written test to determine what a method should do or return.

 ## Lesson